noahburrell0/k8s/README.md

 ### Alert delivery

 Alertmanager is configured to deliver the alerts by email (to noah+alerting@burrell.tech) through my [SMTP relay](configs/internal/smtp).
-For alerts for qualify for email delivery, the alert must be labeled with `namespace: kube-prometheus-stack`
+For alerts to qualify for email delivery, the alert must be labeled with `namespace: kube-prometheus-stack`

 ![](https://i.imgur.com/kA1SXzM.png)